wso2/kubernetes-apim/base/README.md

 Add the above files to apim/files location.

-> For mysql, rsync and sshd do not need any files.
+> mysql, rsync and sshd docker images do not need any files.

 ##### 2. Build docker images